zhonghan721/tp/docs/UserGuide.md

 ### Find customers

-> Finds customers whose names contain _ANY_ of the given keywords.
+> Finds customers whose names have words that exactly match _ANY_ of the given keywords.

 _If you want to find details of a customer, but you do not remember the customer's full name, you can search for the customer using keywords by calling this command._